 To be accepted for admission in the program, a student must:

 - Complete the Application for Admission form, accompanied by the stipulated application fee payable to La Salle University (www.lasalle.edu/grad).
 The application fee is waived for applications submitted online.

 - Provide evidence of successful academic achievement in completion of a baccalaureate degree from an accredited institution of higher education.
-Candidates should have had a Grade Point Average of 3.0 in the bachelor’s degree.
+Candidates should have achieved a Grade Point Average of 3.0 or better in their bachelor’s degree.

 - Provide one letter of recommendation from a professor and/or a work supervisor who can address the candidate’s ability and motivation for enrollment.

-- Evidence of a reading knowledge of, at least, one of the languages of Central or Eastern Europe.
+- Provide evidence of a reading knowledge of, at least, one of the languages of Central or Eastern Europe.
 If the student does not have this competency upon admission, it must be demonstrated in a test prior to completion of the Certificate Program or the student may take two courses in the chosen language, German or Russian.
 Normally, the introductory and intermediate language courses are recommended.

 Please refer to the University’s Nondiscrimination Policy in the General Reference section of this catalog.
 Admission is based solely upon applicant’s qualifications.

 International students may not apply, exclusively, to the Certificate in Intelligence/Security Policy Studies.
 Visas are not granted for Graduate Certificates, only for degree programs.
 However, if an international student applies to the M.A. in Central and European Studies Program and he/she is accepted, the student may also pursue, at the same time, the Certificate in Intelligence/Security Policy Studies.

 All documents should be sent to the following:

 La Salle University- Box 826